killme2008/carmine-sentinel/README.md

                  :slaves-balancer rand-nth)
 ```

-## Listen on switching master
+## Listen on carmine-sentinel events

-You can register a listener to listen on switching master event:
+You can register a listener to listen carmine-sentinel events such as `error`, `get-master-addr-by-name`
+and `+switch-master` etc. :

 ```clojure
 (cs/register-listener! (fn [e] (println "Event " e " happens")))